TOP 10 Original Restaurants in Granada (2026)

 La Tana has a loyal clientele.
 Locals often stop here for a glass of wine after work, and travelers discover the authentic rhythm of the city.
 The tavern is cozy, informal, and perfect for anyone wanting to feel like a Granadino.

-It is one of those timeless places where conversations flow as naturally as the wine, making it a favorite among authentic original restaurants in Granada.
+It is one of those timeless places where conversations flow as naturally as the wine, making it a favorite among authentic original restaurants Granada.

 Mostaza